Avicenne-ctrl/these-explorer-api/README.md

 ## Raises
 - One common raise can be the port of the server if it is already used, you can change it in the ./scripts/config.ini : `PORT_SERVER = 5050`.
 Usually it's 5000 or 5050.
 - Connection error during url theses scrapping on theses.fr

+## Files description
+- get_url_theses_selenium.py :
+python functions in order to connect to theses.fr and look for theses related to a subject provided.
+At the end, we have the url for each theses

+- get_metadata_theses_beautiful_soup.py :
+python functions in order to connect to the url returned by get_url_theses_selenium.py and extract metadata on this theses